 Noront Resources’ upcoming ferrochrome production facility

-In the coming years, Sault Ste.
-Marie will become home to Noront Resources’ ferrochrome production facility.
-This will be a one-billion-dollar investment that will add thousands of jobs to the market.
+Sault Ste.
+Marie’s Algoma Steel site is the proposed location for Noront Resources’ ferrochrome production facility.
+This would be a one-billion-dollar investment that would add thousands of jobs to the market.
 The facility is predicted to employ up to 500 persons directly and over 1,000 indirectly.

 This is significant because ferrochrome is utilized in the production of stainless steel, which is flame-, heat-, and corrosion-resistant.
 These are all essential properties for use in EVs.
 In addition to steel, Noront explores and develops nickel, copper, gold, and silver—all of which are key components used to make electric-vehicle batteries and other parts.